centreon/centreon-documentation/en/monitoring/basic-objects/timeperiods.md

 ## Definition

-A time period is the definition of a time interval for each day of the week.
+A time period defines a time interval for each day of the week.
 These time periods enable the functionalities of the scheduler over a given period of time.
 They apply to two types of actions:

 * The execution of check commands
 * The sending of notifications.